Hannah Volkman, MPH – Executive Director, co-founder

-Hannah is a PhD student studying infectious disease epidemiology in refugee and immigrant populations.
+Hannah is a PhD student studying infectious disease epidemiology.
 At age five she conducted her first food rescue when her family had extra veggies harvested from their garden.
 Equipped with a little red wagon, she brought zucchini, pumpkins, tomatoes, carrots and as many icky radishes as she could “rescue” door to door to her neighbors.
 Since age five, Hannah has warmed up to radishes.

 When Kelzee moved to Minnesota in 2011, she was overwhelmed by the strength of the social justice movement in the Twin Cities, and the beautiful ways it connects and empowers people here.
 After searching for her place among it all, she found it in food waste reduction when she once drank two gallons of milk in a day to keep them out of the trash.
 Thanks to TCFJ, she’s now putting her skills to better use exploring new, creative relationships with partners, communicating freely with people interested in the food justice cause, and working to get our operation up on two wheels.
 Outside of TCFJ, Kelzee enjoys the occasional triathlon, exploring her Minneapolis neighborhood, and all things public health.

 Katie is a graduate student in biostatistics at the University of Minnesota School of Public Health.
 She’s passionate about community involvement and excited about working to reduce food waste and improve access to healthy foods.
 When she’s not analyzing data or rescuing food, she enjoys running, cooking, hiking, and exploring the Twin Cities.

 Rachel Haehnel – Social Media & Marketing Coordinator